ember-learn/ember-blog/source/2020-03-20-the-ember-times-issue-140.md

 <SOME-INTRO-HERE-TO-KEEP-THEM-SUBSCRIBERS-READING>
-Read about testing best practices on the Ember Testing Guide 📗, comment on the co-located test RFC ⛓,
+Read about testing best practices on the Ember Testing Guide 📗, comment on the co-located test RFC ⛓, embrace easier release management for your apps 📦🙌, READMORE
-READMORE

 ---